maarten-vandeperre/developer-hub-documentation/docs/general/automated_install.md

 # Automated Installation Script

+**_All actions will be executed within the 'demo-project' namespace on OpenShift, unless otherwise specified.
+Next to that, be aware that the root domain will be different for you, and it will be the root domain of your OpenShift cluster._**

 When you would like to have an OpenShift cluster with all integrations configured automatically for you, you can make use of the
 [script_init_cluster.sh](https://github.com/maarten-vandeperre/developer-hub-documentation/blob/main/script_init_cluster.sh) script.
 In order to do so, you'll have to follow these steps: